-PROMOTION: WHEN ORDERING THROUGH OUR WEBSITE YOU WILL RECEIVE A BOTTLE OF SPARKLING WINE WITH YOUR STAY.
+PROMOTION: WHEN BOOKING THROUGH OUR WEBSITE, YOU WILL RECEIVE A BOTTLE OF WINE WITH YOUR STAY FROM 2 NIGHTS.

 The village of Kladská lies in the centre of the most valuable area of the Slavkovský les Protected Landscape Area and is a landscape conservation zone of the Karlovy Vary Region.

 The dominant feature of the village and also one of the most beautiful places in the Cheb region is the pond and hunting lodge Kladská.